-There’s a lot to consider; how to store your records, clean them, check off items in your Wantlist without breaking the bank… let me throw another consideration onto this quickly mounting pile of vinyl concerns: does your turntable’s stylus need replacing?
+There’s a lot to consider — how to store your records, clean them, check off items in your Wantlist without breaking the bank, etc. Let me throw another consideration onto this quickly mounting pile of vinyl concerns: Does your turntable’s stylus need replacing?

 Which part is the stylus?